Polkadot-Blockchain-Academy/pba-content/syllabus/1-Cryptography/6-Advanced_Signatures-slides.md

 <pba-flex center>

-- Trivial: Sending all individual signatures together.
+- Trivial: Sending all individual signatures together.<!-- .element: class="fragment" data-fragment-index="0" -->
-- Cryptographically Aggregated.
+- Cryptographically Aggregated.<!-- .element: class="fragment" data-fragment-index="1" -->
-- Cryptographically Threshold.
+- Cryptographically Threshold.<!-- .element: class="fragment" data-fragment-index="2" -->

 ---

 ### Trivial Multiple Signatures

-We assume that there is some verifier, who can check that some threshold of individual keys have provided valid signatures.
+- We assume that there is some verifier, who can check that some threshold of individual keys have provided valid signatures.

-This could be a trusted company or third party.
+- This could be a trusted company or third party.<!-- .element: class="fragment" data-fragment-index="1" -->
-For our purposes, _it's a blockchain_.
+- For our purposes, "it's a blockchain."<!-- .element: class="fragment" data-fragment-index="2" -->

 ---